Required Record Keeping Duration

 If your company is being wound up, the liquidator of the company must ensure that all the books and papers of the company are retained for at least 5 years from the date of dissolution of the company.

-Record Keeping Guides
+Non-Compliance With Record Keeping Requirements

 There is no specific requirement for companies to migrate the accounting transactions recorded in the existing accounting software to the new accounting software.

-However, after purchasing the new accounting software, your company must continue to retain and be able to retrieve the accounting transactions that had been recorded in the existing software for at least 5 years from the YA or end of the GST accounting period accordingly.
+However, after purchasing the new accounting software, a company must continue to retain and be able to retrieve the accounting transactions that had been recorded in the existing software for at least 5 years from the YA or end of the GST accounting period accordingly.
 Other business documents associated with these transactional records, such as source documents, accounting records and schedules and bank statements, should be retained as well.